-End any processes that might be related with the webpage or the app that initially caused the ‘Your computer has been blocked’ red screen alert.
+End any processes that might be related to the webpage or the app that initially caused the red screen alert.

 2. Enter Safe Mode and perform a full system scan

-- Now, once safe mode is reached you can run a dedicated scan by running your favorite antivirus program – I recommend you to use a specific software and not the built-in Windows Defender platform.
+- Now, once Safe mode is reached you can run a dedicated scan by running your favorite antivirus program.
+We recommend you to use specific software and not the built-in Windows Defender platform.